poryfly/Block_removal_through_constrained_binary_optimization/README.md

 # Code Repository

-This repository contains the code used to generate the results in the accompanying ICML submission.
+This repository contains the code used to generate the results in [Block removal for large language models through constrained binary optimization](https://arxiv.org/abs/2602.00161).
 The pipeline consists of **data preparation**, **binary optimization for Hessian construction**, **energy computation**, and **model compression**, followed by **fine-tuning and benchmarking** against alternative methods.

 ---